 2. Earth-crossing asteroids

-The asteroids that cross the earth’s orbit during their process of revolving around the sun are known as Earth-crossing asteroids.
+The asteroids that cross the earth’s orbit during their revolution around the sun are known as Earth-crossing asteroids.
 The Aten and Apollo are the subcategories of Earth-crossing asteroids.
-Most of the asteroids crossing the earth’s orbit are about 1km in dimensions.
+Most of the asteroids crossing the earth’s orbit are about 1 km in diameter.
 These asteroids sometimes encounter collisions with the earth causing massive environmental losses and climatic imbalance.
-For example, the end of the Cretaceous period and eradication of entire species of the dinosaurs.
+For example, the end of the Cretaceous period, and the eradication of all the species of dinosaurs.

-Eros was discovered in the year 1898 by Gustav Witt.
+Eros was discovered in the year 1898 by German astronomer Carl Gustav Witt.
 It is the first-ever known Near-Earth asteroid.
 It is an s-type asteroid that is mainly found to travel inside the orbit of Mars.
 Eros is the first asteroid to be orbited and landed on by a spacecraft.
+A spacecraft called NEAR Shoemaker prepared by NASA was made to enter the orbit around Eros in the year 2000.
+It landed on Eros in the year 2001.

 It is one of the Earth-crossing Apollo asteroids.
 Geographos was discovered on September 14, 1951, by American astronomers Albert Wilson and Rudolf Minkowski at the Palomar Observatory.
 The surface of geographos is mainly composed of stony-iron meteorites.
-The diameter of geographos is approximately 2.56km, which is larger than 90% of the asteroids.
+The diameter of geographos is approximately 2.56 km, which is larger than 90% of the existing asteroids.
 It is primarily composed of magnesium silicate and iron silicate.

 Hathor belongs to the class of Aten asteroids, which is a subclass of near-Earth asteroids.
-It was discovered on 22.October.1976 by C. T. Kowal.
+It was discovered on October 22, 1976, by C. T. Kowal.
 The albedo, which is the amount of radiation sent back to space by any object, of Hathor is 1.
 The diameter of Hathor is about 0.3 km.
 It is classified as one of the potentially hazardous asteroids.

 It was discovered on October 28, 1937, by German astronomer Karl Wilhelm Reinmuth.
-It crosses the earth’s orbit after 777 days and also suffers frequent encounters with the planet, Venus.
-Hermes the name has been influenced by a greek olympian god on the basis of its fast motion.
+It crosses the earth’s orbit after every 777 days and also suffers frequent encounters with the planet venus.
+The name Hermes is influenced by a greek olympian god for its fast motion.
 The discoverer was only able to observe Hermes for 5 days.
 These many days are highly insufficient to perfectly record the orbit.
 Hence, due to the fast speed, it got lost and was rediscovered 66 years later.

-It was discovered about a year after the successful discovery of the largest asteroid Ceres.
-On March 28, 1802, Wilhelm Olbers, a German astronomer and physician discovered the Pallas asteroid.
+On March 28, 1802, Wilhelm Olbers, a German astronomer and physician, discovered the Pallas asteroid; almost a year after the successful discovery of the largest asteroid Ceres.
 It is the third-largest asteroid seen in the main asteroid belt.
-It is ellipsoid in shape and has a diameter of about 15% that of the moon.
+It is ellipsoid in shape and has a diameter of about 15% that of the moon, which is equal to 545 km.
 There are a number of hydrated minerals present on the surface of the Pallas.
 The detailed image of the Pallas asteroid shows that its structure is similar to a golf ball.
 The structure of the Pallas comprises of a combination of water, ice, and silicates.